abgroen/abgroen/content/home/podcasts.md

 weight                = 40                # Order that this section will appear.

 title = "Podcast: live.a.little"
-subtitle              = """The podcast is called live.a.little and here you'll find the latest podcast episodes.
+subtitle              = """The podcast is called live.a.little and here you'll find the latest episodes.
 I have two series: meaning and science.

 Find all podcasts at <strong>[this page](/livealittle/)</strong> as well as a description of the different series."""